IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Education
+States must educate the population and state officals about men's human rights.

 >  These steps include ... the **education of the population and of State officials in human rights**[^33]

 > - To conduct human rights education and training programmes for judges and public officials